plesk/360monitoring-cli/README.md

 ## Configure your account

 First you need to connect your CLI to your existing 360 Monitoring account via your API KEY.
 If you don't have a 360 Monitoring account yet, please register for free at https://360monitoring.com.
-To create an API KEY you'll need to upgrade at least to a Pro plan to be able to create your API KEY.
+To create an API KEY you'll need to upgrade at least to a Business plan to be able to create your API KEY.

     $ 360monitoring config save --api-key KEY     configure API KEY to connect to 360 Monitoring account